 You will need this accreditation if you intend to become a commercial egg producer.
 Commercial egg producers or egg businesses keep birds to produce eggs for human consumption and are also involved in one or more of the following activities:

 - sale or supply of eggs to a food business (e.g. corner shops, caf??s, restaurants, canteens or another egg business)

 - sale or supply of eggs at a market

 - sale or supply of eggs by wholesale.

 The production threshold for full accreditation is 20 dozen eggs per week, approximately the equivalent of keeping 50 egg-laying birds.

-Commercial egg producers are considered to fall into 2 categories:
+Commercial egg producers fall within 2 categories:

 - Category 1: unaccredited (small) egg producer, producing fewer than 20 dozen eggs per week.